zhangcathleen/AdventOfCode2025/README.md

 This is my solution to the advent of code challenge https://adventofcode.com/

+## Day 2
+Part 1 :
+- Remembered how tuples work.
+Learned how to add tuples
+- There's probably a more efficient way to go through the loop than changing from string -> list -> tuples of integers -> string -> list -> integer
+- Also learned python has sum()

+In part 2 :
+- Learned there's math.ceil - rounds numbers up.
+Didn't end up using it
+- It might be most efficient to find the factors for the number of digits in the id

 ## Day 1

 - Learned python has an object type called deques - like a list that can rotate